GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Evaluation methodology

 \subsection{Robust Classification Performance}

-\textbf{Integrated classification.} In addition to the generative classifier proposed in Section~\ref{sec:generative-formulation}, we introduce another classification scheme that comes up with a reject option.
-The scheme is based on a combination of the naive classifier $f$ and the detectors: for a given input $x$ and its prediction label $k = f(x)$, if $z(h_k(x))<T$, then $x$ is rejected, otherwise it's classified as $k$.
-We respectively use loss \ref{eq:combined} and \ref{eq:detector-cw} to attack the integrated classifier and the generative classifier.

-\textbf{Performance metric.} In the context of robust classification, the performance of a robust classifier is measured using standard accuracy and robust accuracy --- accuracies respectively computed on the natural dataset and perturbed dataset.
-On the natural dataset $\mathcal{D}=\{(x_i, y_i)\}_{i=1}^N$, we compute the accuracy as the fraction of samples that are correctly classified ($f(x)=y$) and at the same time not rejected ($z(h_k(x))\ge T$):
+In robust classification, the accuracy of a softmax robust classifier is evaluated on the original test test (the \textit{standard accuracy}) and the adversarially perturbed test set (the \textit{robust accuracy}).
+Because the generative classifier comes with the reject option, we use slightly different metrics.
+On the clean test dataset $\mathcal{D}=\{(x_i, y_i)\}_{i=1}^N$, we define the \textit{standard accuracy} as the fraction of samples that are correctly classified ($f(x)=y$) and at the same time not rejected ($z_{d_{\hat k}}(x)\ge T$):